Arclight Hollows: 8 Stories set in the epic world of LegendHaven, by LegendFiction Authors

-With special concept art to inspire your imagination, each story explores a unique facet of this wild world, this frontier between kingdoms.
+Each story explores a unique facet of this wild world, this frontier between kingdoms.

 We hope you enjoy them, enjoy the world of LegendHaven, and enjoy how some of the coolest storytellers in the world welcome you to their worlds.

-About Arclight Hollows
+The Realm of Arclight Hollows

 The canyon rises like the broken ribs of a god, curved against the setting sun, shadowing a city of amber and violet.
 Roads bridge over stairs, built on the bones of older roads, older stairs, older ruins.
 The walls are maps drawn over maps, until truth blurs into myth.